torvalds/linux/Documentation/spi/spi-summary.rst

 an external clock, where another derives the SPI clock from current settings of some master clock.

-Declare Slave Devices
+Declare target Devices
 ^^^^^^^^^^^^^^^^^^^^^

-The second kind of information is a list of what SPI slave devices exist on the target board, often with some board-specific data needed for the driver to work correctly.
+The second kind of information is a list of what SPI target devices exist on the target board, often with some board-specific data needed for the driver to work correctly.